louisitvn/slate/source/index.html.md

 * Footer area
 * Testinomial area

-Users can simply choose an element, drag and drop it into the designer view, and modify the element’s content to quickly create their own page.
+Users can simply choose an element, drag and drop it into the designer view, and modify the element's content to quickly create their own page.

 ## Create a theme

-Besides the available templates in Emotsy Builder, you can also create your own custom theme to enhance your users’ experience.
+Besides the available templates in Emotsy Builder, you can also create your own custom theme to enhance your users' experience.
 The idea behind creating a theme is:

 Design a beautiful web page or email template.